-Complete your portfolio. ✓ Evaluation Application form; ✓ MED online evaluation proof of completion & Respect in Sport completion; ✓ Emergency Action Plan; ✓ 1 Lesson Plan; ✓ Completed Program Description form; and ✓ Complete Coaching Profile form Send your portfolio to Gymnastics Saskatchewan.
+Complete your portfolio. ✓ Evaluation Application form; ✓ MED online evaluation proof of completion & Respect in Sport completion; ✓ Emergency Action Plan; ✓ 1 Lesson Plan; ✓ Completed Program Description form ✓ Complete Coaching Profile form; and ✓ If you completed the GF Theory online, EAP eLearning module proof of completion Send your portfolio to Gymnastics Saskatchewan.
 Wait to be contacted by a Coach Evaluator.
 When the Coach Evaluator contacts you, discuss your portfolio and prebrief for the video Lesson Observation.
 The Coach Evaluator will observe a video of you coaching a gymnastics lesson.
 Debrief with the Coach Evaluator.